Cypher Template tools let the agent run predefined queries with values extracted from the user’s question.

 Each parameter needs a name, a data type, and a description.
 The LLM uses the description to understand what value to extract.

-Write descriptions as instructions, not labels
+Write descriptions as instructions

 A vague description like "The customer ID" gives the LLM little to work with.
 A specific description like "The customer ID, for example ALFKI or QUICK" tells it exactly what to look for and in what format.

-Adding a Cypher Template in the Aura Console
+Adding a Cypher Template tool

 In the Aura Console, you add a Cypher Template from the agent configuration by clicking Add Tool → Cypher Template.